This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Complex regional pain syndrome (CRPS) is a painful condition that can occur in one or more of your limbs.
 CRPS has 2 types.
 Type 1 has no known cause.
 Type 2 is caused by nerve damage.

-You may need to have weekly visits with your PHP or pain specialist to see if your treatment is working.
+You may need to have weekly visits with your healthcare provider or pain specialist to see if your treatment is working.
 Bring a list of any questions you have so you remember to ask them during your visits.

 - Medicines may be given to treat swelling, nerve pain, or blood flow.
 You may need more than one medicine to treat your symptoms.